-Since the inception of the Science and Biotechnology Learning Hubs in 2007, I have created the digital media and located images for our educators and content developers.
+Since the inception of the Science Learning Hub, I have created the digital media and located images for our educators and content developers.
 I’ve interviewed hundreds of scientists, engineers and associated people up and down New Zealand to create thousands of video clips, interactives, animations and diagrams.

-Developing digital media for the Hubs has been a great privilege – it’s also been an extraordinarily fun adventure.
+Developing digital media for the Science Learning Hub is a great privilege – it’s also been an extraordinarily fun adventure.
 I have held endangered frogs and elderly eels, sped about waterways on small boats and tramped through snow, mud and estuarine bog.
 I’ve sourced a lion’s whisker and eaten ice-cream laced with fish oil.

 I’ve never blanched at a request from our educators in their quest to teach science – I’ve filmed cows peeing, found images of mating earthworms and learned far too much about spawning mussels to ever be able to eat them again.
 My job has taught me that, no matter how obscure a topic, there will be a passionate person somewhere with information, pictures and footage!